 “We understand that the Taliban have been clear about what they want, repeatedly telling the US Government and media the same answer each time they were asked how Mark can come home.
 He is only being kept as a hostage because senior officials have not presented President Biden with a decision about taking action.
 Mr. President, please bring my brother home before it is too late,” Cakora said in a statement.

-This article has been updated to correct inaccurate information obtained from external media reporting, and to include a statement from Frerichs’ family.
+This article has been updated to correct inaccurate information obtained from external media reporting, which stated, “…and reportedly threatened to prevent tens of thousands of Afghans with U.S. citizenship from evacuating Afghanistan, Foreign Policy.”
+It has also been updated to include a statement from Frerichs’ sister, Charlene Cakora.